BaguetteBoiTuna/NTPU/2024-10-28-dlfia_dante_assignment2.md

 And Lastly, for Overfitting Training loss continues to decrease but the validation loss starts increasing after a certain number of epochs.

+---

+## Student Feedback for every class session

+1. What aspects of the class session did you find most valuable, and what could be improved?

+- Valuable

+2. Were there any parts of the handout that were unclear or confusing?

+- Completely clear

+3. Was the difficulty level of the content and instructions appropriate for you?

+- Easy (Im in my 4th year of Computer Science)

+4. How did you find the pacing of the session?

+- Sometime slow sometimes fast

+5. Was the content covered relevant to your learning goals and expectations?

+- Relevant (I like doing more practical stuff than theoretical thats why i did not put higher)

+6. What suggestions do you have to improve the future sessions?

+- My hearing is not the best sometimes i have trouble hearing the teacher.